samlist21/Dewey/README.md

 ## Current Task List
+- [X]Get Motor run working without delay() code
-- Dewey needs a re-charge.
+- [ ]Dewey needs a re-charge.
 Batteries were at 11.98VDC - Plug in for a day
-- Put Drive.c Back into MotorRun and figure out why it is not compiling
+- [ ]Put Drive.c Back into MotorRun and figure out why it is not compiling
-- Get sendSerialDewey.py working with python3
+- [ ]Get sendSerialDewey.py working with python3
-- Get GLCD working with when python3 is avialble.
+- [ ]Get GLCD working with when python3 is avialble.
 GLCD only works with python3
-- Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
+- [ ]Setup a DHCP server on the Ethernet port for automatic connecting via Ethernet Cable
-- Fix image program to not overwrite images but figure out what the next image number is and store that number.
+- [ ]Fix image program to not overwrite images but figure out what the next image number is and store that number.
-- Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
+- [ ]Find out why the camera turns on and stays on through the whole running of sendSerialDewey.py
-- Rename sendSerialDewey.py to Dewey.py.
+- [ ]Rename sendSerialDewey.py to Dewey.py.
 Clean up git codde
-- Remove all test and demonstration code that is not used.
+- [ ]Remove all test and demonstration code that is not used.
-- Get autonomous mode working.
+- [ ]Get autonomous mode working.
 Dewey drives around by itself.
-- Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Bye, Bye - Dewey Sleeping now",etc.
+- [ ]Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Bye, Bye - Dewey Sleeping now",etc.
-- Should do a sudo apt-get upgrade.
+- [ ]Should do a sudo apt-get upgrade.
 Possibly will break some things so need to be careful when we want to do this.
 Test on home Pi setup first, before library setup.
-- Get Dewey Video working
+- [ ]Get Dewey Video working
-- Add Microphone to Dewey
+- [ ]Add Microphone to Dewey
-- Get Dewey voice recognition working
+- [ ]Get Dewey voice recognition working
-- Figure out how to break this file into multiple files.
+- [ ]Figure out how to break this file into multiple files.
 It is getting too long.

 ## Wish List